 I always wonder if my mailman thinks I have a problem when he sees the mailers I get from casinos all over the country.
 If they were to inquire about it, I’d have to say “It’s for blog research, of course.”

 Free stuff means casinos want your patronage.
 It’s not because they REALLY like you and just want to show you they care.
-There is a price to “free stuff” and “free offers” from casinos.
-The reality is Casinos want you to spend two things in their facility – money and time.
+There is a price to casino freebies and comps from casinos.
+The reality is casinos want you to spend two things in their facility – money and time.
 And, logically, they feel the more time you spend, the more money you’ll spend.

-2) TRUE STORY – Once upon a time, a gambler friend of mine went to the casino, played his free slot play usually on a $1 Full-Pay JOB video poker machine, cashed out after the correct number of hands for the available free slotplay ($10 free slot dollars, $1 per hand) and left, usually with most of his free slot play.
+Once upon a time, a gambler friend of mine went to the casino, played his free slot play usually on a $1 Full-Pay JOB video poker machine, cashed out after the correct number of hands for the available free slot play ($10 free slot dollars, $1 per hand) and left, usually with most of his free slot play.
 Casinos don’t like this.
-If you follow this practice, you may end up with most of your slot play in your pocket and walking out a winner in the beginning, but your slot play will decrease in time, or discontinue altogether.
-Don’t burn the “comps bridge” – it’s difficult to rebuild.
+If you follow this practice, you may end up with most of your casino freebies and offers diminishing quickly.
+You may walk out a winner in the beginning, but your slot play even discontinue altogether.
+Don’t burn the “comps bridge” – it’s difficult to rebuild them.

-4) Free hotel offers come with a price – bigger that the $20 free slot play.
 If you hope to have similar offers or better offers for hotel stays, expect to play more than usual.
-A free stay, and no play, will probably mean a lower rate offer to stay next time instead of freebies.
+A free stay, and no play, will probably mean a lower rate offer to stay next time instead of casino freebies.
 Some properties, such as MGM Las Vegas properties, see free rooms for players as an empty hole that needs to be filled by money & time expectations before additional comps are available.

 That’s all for now.
 Remember, embrace the math not the myth!